gbdev/gb-asm-tutorial/src/cheatsheet.md

 -   e => 30
 -   255

-With that setup, we would loop though the bytes of `wScoreText`.
-While drawing copying them over to the background/window layer.
+With that setup, we would loop though the bytes of `wScoreText` and copy each byte to the background/window layer.
 After we copy each byte, we'll increment where we will copy to, and which byte in `wScoreText` we are reading.
 When we read 255, our code will end.

 ::: tip